lljustycell999/Text-Document-Enhancer/README.md

   * sudo apt install tesseract-ocr

-2: In the terminal, clone this GitHub repository with the commands:
+2: Clone this GitHub repository:

   * git clone https://github.com/lljustycell999/Text-Document-Enhancer

   * cd Text-Document-Enhancer

-3: Use the following terminal commands to ensure that Python is installed and updated:
+3: Ensure that Python is installed and updated:

   * sudo apt update

   * sudo apt install python3 python3-venv python3-pip

 4: You NEED to have a virtual environment for this project to work.
-For the sake of convenience with Python, I recommend venv.
-To activate venv, use these terminal commands:
+For the sake of convenience with Python, I recommend venv:

   * python3 -m venv venv

   * source venv/bin/activate

-5: Just in case, update pip to its latest version using this terminal command:
+5: Just in case, update pip to its latest version:

   * pip install --upgrade pip

-6: Install the dependencies in the requirements.txt file by using this terminal command:
+6: Install the dependencies in the requirements.txt file:

   * pip install -r requirements.txt

-7: Run the project in the terminal with this command:
+7: Run the project:

   * python run.py